deadlydog/deadlydog.github.io/_posts/2025-09-24-My-favourite-Windows-shortcuts.md

 Many of the above shortcuts also work in other applications, such as web browsers and text editors.

-In the File Explorer address bar, you can type:
+In the File Explorer address bar (or the Run dialog window), you can type:

 - `cmd` to open a command prompt in the current folder.
 - `pwsh` to open a PowerShell 7+ prompt in the current folder, if you have it installed.